Table of Contents[Hide][Click to Show]

 Tip 3: Stock Up on Food and Fluids

 A hungry or thirsty baby is a grumpy baby.
 I always love traveling with nursing babies because there is almost nothing extra to pack and food is always available for them!
-For older babies, make sure to pack snacks, baby food, and drinks (some ideas here).
+For older babies, make sure to pack snacks, baby food, and drinks (some ideas for portable toddler snacks here).
 In most cases, there are exceptions to the travel liquid restrictions when flying for these items, but ask ahead if you aren’t sure.

 Travel is also not a good time to introduce new foods.
 Baby may have an upset stomach or other reaction and it is hard to tell if it is from the travel or the new foods.
 Stick to the basics and the favorites while traveling.